 Fleas can be very frustrating for anyone to deal with, especially if there is a fairly large infestation in your home or on your pets.
 These stubborn pests seem to find their way into many places that seem impossible to reach without flight!
 Sometimes they can even get up onto tables, chairs, beds and other horrible places.
 How is this possible?
 Lets take a moment to look at the facts!

-Do Fleas Fly On Humans and Can People Get Fleas?
+Do Fleas Fly on Humans and Are You at Risk?

 Unfortunately, one of the frustrating things that most pet owners have to deal with is fleas.
 Fleas have the ability to multiply very quickly and can be very hard to get rid of.
 In my personal experience, dogs seem to be the most vulnerable to flea infestations so if you see one of them scratching, take immediate action to ensure that they are not brought into your home.
 Just like humans, fleas use dogs and other pets as their own personal transport to get to other areas in your home and garden.
-I highly recommend you take a look at this article to learn how you can help your pets if they have fleas.
+If you are thinking of using a insecticide collar for your pets, please keep in mind that although they work, flea collars are toxic and should be used with care.

 - Mix a small amount of rosemary oil and warm water and give your pet a daily bath for about a week.